ACReL: Adversarial Conditional value-at-risk Reinforcement Learning: Gradient-based Algorithm

-In practice, we adopt a few relaxations of the exact Stackelberg game setting that have proven effective in domains like GANs \citep{heusel2017gans,metz2016unrolled} or model-based RL \citep{rajeswaran2020game}, to name a few.
-Precisely, we (1) implement the \textit{almost optimal} updates of the follower by doing multiple gradient steps and (2) we use the first-order approximation of the joint gradient to update the leader.
-A pseudocode of the overall algorithm can be seen in \autoref{alg:CARL_alg}.
+In practice, we adopt common relaxations of the Stackelberg algorithm (Section~\ref{sec:stackelberg}), which have proven effective with GANs~\citep{heusel2017gans} and model-based RL~\citep{rajeswaran2020game}.
+First, we implement \textit{near optimal} updates of the follower by performing $K_\text{adv} > 1$ gradient steps of the adversary (follower) before updating the agent (leader).
+Second, we use a first-order approximation of the joint gradient to update the leader rather than the computationally expensive exact update.
+Algorithm~\ref{alg:algorithme} shows the resulting ACReL game.
+Further details on the practical implementation can be found in Appendix~\ref{app:prac_algo_details}.

-We conduct experiments on a variant of the Lava environment from Gym Minigrid \cite{gym_minigrid}, presented in \autoref{fig:env_description}.
-Our preliminary results are displayed in \autoref{fig:results}.
-These results confirm that increasing the budget results in a safer policy, as the agent progressively learns to distance itself more from the lava.
-We also see that training the agent without the adversary (budget $\eta =1$ case) results in a policy where the agent comes close to the lava, whereas the two cases with non-empty budgets result in the agent completely avoiding those risky positions.